Current Research and Scholarly Interests

 Dr. Swetter's research interests include clinical and translational studies of melanoma epidemiology, prognostic factors, screening and therapeutic prevention (formerly termed chemoprevention) in high-risk groups.
 She is the Stanford Principal Investigator (PI) for the NCI/University of Arizona Early Phase Cancer Chemoprevention Consortium for skin cancer research and co-led one of the first randomized trials of therapeutic prevention for melanoma in individuals with atypical nevi.
 She also served as VAPAHCS PI for the VA Cooperative Studies Program Keratinocyte Chemoprevention Trial, aimed at prevention of nonmelanoma skin cancer in high risk patients.

 Dr. Swetter co-led (through 2021) the Stanford University Network for Sun Protection, Outreach, and Teamwork (SUNSPORT) program to improve primary skin cancer prevention in college athletes.
-Her current Wipe Out Melanoma-CA research aims to improve health professional and public education for increased melanoma awareness and recognition across all racial/ethnic groups and socioeconomic classes to reduce health care disparities.
-She is working with Stanford and Cedars Sinai Hospital collaborators to engage community participants (patients and providers) to combat fatal melanoma across the state through the newly-formed Melanoma Community Registry of California (MCRC) - which aligns with the national War on Melanoma efforts.
+Her current Wipe Out Melanoma-CA research aims to improve early detection across all racial and ethnic groups and socioeconomic classes to advance health equity and address health disparities in melanoma outcomes.
+The Stanford WOM-CA team works with Stanford and Cedars Sinai Medical Center collaborators to engage community participants (patients and providers) to reduce lethal melanomas across the state through the Melanoma Community Registry of California (MCRC) - which aligns with the national War on Melanoma efforts.
 She has established a statewide coalition of academic and health system partners to assist in this effort.
-Dr. Swetter is also involved in clinical trials for advanced melanoma patients at the Stanford Cancer Center.
+Dr. Swetter is also involved in clinical trials for advanced melanoma patients at the Stanford Medicine Cancer Center, where she now co-leads the Pigmented Lesion/Melanoma and Cutaneous Oncology Programs.